Hammad15/EMPLOYEE-REIMBURSEMENT-SYSTEM/README.md

 * Set up your environment variables in the configuration file
 * Run the file "com.revature.launcher.ERSAppLauncher.java"
 * Go to http://localhost:8080/ersApp/login.html to get started

+## Usage
+* Enter employee credentials and you will be taken to the employee menu from where there are options to either submit a new reimbursement request or view past tickets.
+* Enter manager credentials and you will be taken to the manager menu from where there are options to either approve or deny a pending reimbursement request or view past tickets of all employees.